kubernetes/community/keps/sig-node/0030-20180906-quotas-for-ephemeral-storage.md

   reasons for using quotas is indeed to improve performance.
 If this is a problem in the field, merely turning off quotas (or selectively disabling project quotas) on the filesystem in question will avoid the problem.
-Against the possibility that that cannot be done (because project quotas are needed for other purposes), we should provide a way to disable use of quotas altogether via a feature gate.
+Against the possibility that cannot be done (because project quotas are needed for other purposes), we should provide a way to disable use of quotas altogether via a feature gate.